us country flag us country flag

 Delivered Duty Paid (DDP) vs. Delivered Duty Unpaid (DDU): What's the Difference?

-E-commerce is more than just sending items to your clients and the latter receiving them.
+Sending items is more than just packaging them and the latter receiving them.
 It also includes filling out forms, collecting documentation, and paying the fees.
-Understanding your responsibilities as a seller is vital when taking part in international trade, so you can avoid disruptions, confusion, and unwanted returns.
+Understanding your responsibilities as a sender is vital when taking part in international shipping, so you can avoid disruptions, confusion, and unwanted returns.

-Delivered Duty Paid (DDP) or Delivered Duty Unpaid (DDU) are the two terms any e-commerce business owner should know.
+Delivered Duty Paid (DDP) or Delivered Duty Unpaid (DDU) are the two terms any sender should know.
 They clearly establish who has to pay the cost and what the risks of not doing so are.
-Let’s unpack both and understand which one is more suitable for your store.
+Let’s unpack both and understand which one is more suitable for you.

 What is Delivered Duty Unpaid (DDU)?

-DDU, or Delivered Duty Unpaid, means that the seller is the one paying for the item delivery in the country of destination.
-As an e-commerce representative, however, you won’t be paying taxes, duties, or customs clearance under DDU — the recipient does that.
+DDU, or Delivered Duty Unpaid, means that the sender is the one paying for the item delivery in the country of destination.
+However, you won’t be paying taxes, duties, or customs clearance under DDU — the recipient does that.

 It’s important to note that the current Incoterms no longer feature DDU.
 Instead, a new term, DAP (Delivered-At-Place), is recognized internationally.
 Some carriers still use DDU, but it’s no longer mentioned in official contracts.